ONNX to Burn: Development Guide

 Integration Testing

-- Create small ONNX models that use your operator and test the end-to-end conversion process
+- Create ONNX models that use your operator and test the end-to-end conversion process

 - Test with realistic ONNX models that use your operator in conjunction with others